Raynos/trinity/README.md

 			default.
 	}

+## trinity.punchExpress

+duck punches express by overwriting res.render to use trinity.

+The default behaviour is to load the trinity with the uri and json you pass.
+And append the document fragment returned from the trinity to the body.

+Only works nicely if static.html defines a `<body></body>` and all your trinities don't define `<body></body>`

 ## trinity.load (Experts only)

 You can call the load function directly.
 Note this means that the CSS doesn't get appended anywhere and that the document fragment has a generic default document as ownerDocument.

 Should only be used with HTML & JS.
 You also have to call adoptNode on the entire document fragment to get it into the correct document.

+## trinity.Loader (Experts only)

+The Loader object, have fun duck punching it

+## trinity.Trinity (Experts only)

+The Trinity object, have fun duck punching it

 # installation